wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

   ```

 ## Support and Community
 Questions, issues, and discussions about SCALE-SDM can be directed here.
 Contributions and feedback are highly encouraged to enhance the model's capabilities and user experience.
+Please feel free to contact me: yinchongzhi@gmail.com. :grin:

 ## Reference
 *Nishizawa, S., Yashiro, H., Sato, Y., Miyamoto, Y., and Tomita, H.: Influence of grid aspect ratio on planetary boundary layer turbulence in large-eddy simulations, Geoscientific Model Development, 8, 3393-3419, [https://doi.org/10.5194/gmd-8-33932015](https://doi.org/10.5194/gmd-8-33932015), 2015.*